pyk/salestock-backend-ta/README.md

 The end goal of this TA is to build API endpoint for that case.

 ## API Endpoints
+Document below contains description for each endpoints and accompanied by `curl(1)` command to test the API endpoint.
+You can copy & paste those command to your terminal.

 You can also use `postman` extension on Google Chrome or similar tool that you are familiar with.